hannusia/group_homework/README.md

 ## Table of Contents:

-### screens:
+### docs:
-contains screnshoots from Wiki-pages examples
+contains all project documentation

 ### modules:
 contains all program modules
 * <i>adt.py, twitter_api.py</i> - module to extract text from tweet
 * <i>analyze.py</i> - module that analyzes text and returns final data to build diagram and worldcloud
-* <i>cusswords.txt, мати.txt</i> - contains dirty words and cusswords for english and ukrainian
+* <i>cusswords.txt, not_for_children.txt</i> - contains dirty words and cusswords for english and ukrainian
 * <i>diagram_builder.py</i> - module that uses data from <i>analyze.py</i> and returns image of diagram and worldcloud
 * <i>divide.py</i> - module with ADT and other classes to process text and perform sentimental analysis
 * <i>url_check.py</i> - check if input on website is a raw text or a link
 * <i>read_file.py</i> - contains all functions to read information from different files(txt and tsv)
 * <i>web.py</i> - module that creates website
 * <i>templates</i> - folder with html-files that are used in web
+* <i>positive.tsv, negative.tsv</i> - datasets with ukrainian words and their sentiments, datasets are mainly from https://github.com/lang-uk/tone-dict-uk

+### screens:
+contains images for Wiki-pages and readme.md

 ### tests:
 contains modules for program testing